bernardch/iac-autoscaling/README.md

 #### Observe:
 ##### ECS:
 New cluster, containing a new autoscaling enabled service, which contains tasks - each corresponding to the Python image we built earlier.
-The cluster should launch with 3 tasks, which slowly auto-scale down as CPU Utilization is lower than configured auto-scaling policy.

 ##### EC2:
 New instances are used as Container instance "infrastructure" in ECS, deployed via Launch Template and Auto Scaling Groups.